moberwasserlechner/vaadin-chartjs/README.md

 In all other cases please create a issue at https://github.com/moberwasserlechner/vaadin-chartjs/issues or contribute to the project yourself.
 For contribution see the next section.

 ## Contribute

-### Setup Eclipse

-1. Fork repo
-2. Open command line
-3. Clone your fork `git@github.com:USERNAME/vaadin-chartjs.git`
-4. `cd vaadin-chartjs`
-5. Build eclipse meta data `./gradlew cleanEclipse eclipse`
-6. Open Eclipse
-7. File -> Import... -> General -> Existing Projects into Workspace
-8. Browse to your git repository
-9. Check the option "Search for nested projects"
-10. Check all 3 projects
-11. Press finish

-This should take not more than 1-2 minutes.
-You does not need to use any gradle eclipse plugins.

 ### Fix a bug or create a new feature